Parameter

 $null(null);

-Use NullAttr attribute to define a null parameter.
+Use NullAttr attribute to define a null parameter using attribute notation.

 use Chevere\Parameter\Attributes\NullAttr;